Polyjapan/ji-shop/README.md

 - `%{table_name}.{column_name}%` the value of a column in a table

-The SQL implementation uses `ticket_templates` to store the `base_image` field as well as an id, and the `ticket_template_components` table to store the different components.
+The SQL implementation uses `ticket_templates` to store the `base_image` field as well as an id and the barcode stuff, and the
+`ticket_template_components` table to store the different components.